 The Link ID Info field of the MLO GTK subelement is as defined in 9.4.1.75 (Link ID Info field).
 The Link ID subfield contains the link identifier for the link (see 35.3.3.2 (Link ID)).

-The definitions of Key Info, Key Length, RSC, and Wrapped Key fields are the same as in the GTK subele- ment.
+The definitions of the(#17547) Key Info, Key Length, RSC, and Wrapped Key fields are the same as in the GTK subele- ment.

 The MLO IGTK subelement contains the IGTK for a link, used for protecting robust Management frames.
 The MLO IGTK subelement format is shown in Figure 9-425b (MLO IGTK subelement format).